dikortis/LetsTalkETC/Episodes/Episode_6.md

-up around and you don't think it's almost like being in jail for 50 years where you come out you're like red was here from yeah it's like an institution man yeah you can't do guys you can't literally get aid for sitting outside and playing a guitar and some was not going to give you a sandwich like at the
+up around and you don't think it's almost like being in jail for 50 years where you come out you're like red was here from it's like an institution man you can't do guys you can't literally get aid for sitting outside and playing a guitar and some was not going to give you a sandwich like at the